The Academy is now closed for the Summer Holidays and will re-open to students on Thursday 3rd September 2020.

 Caroline grew up in Malvern and after studying in Plymouth and Sunderland settled in the Black Country where she has lived for the past 7 years.
 She is passionate about inclusive education and believes that all pupils can achieve, given the correct levels of support.

-Caroline will be working with West Bromwich Collegiate Academy staff and external agencies to support students with special needs and those with English as an additional language.
+Caroline will continue to work with West Bromwich Collegiate Academy staff and external agencies to support students with special needs and those with English as an additional language.

-Adam has worked as Head of Performing Arts in the Black Country for the last 3 years.
-Prior to that, he worked at Shireland Collegiate Academy as a drama teacher before moving into L4L as the curriculum was expanding into year 8, later becoming their Head of Year.
+Adam has spent 3 years as Head of Performing Arts in the Black Country.
+Prior to this, he worked at Shireland Collegiate Academy as a Drama teacher before moving into L4L as the curriculum was expanding into Year 8, later becoming their Head of Year.

 Adam grew up in Wolverhampton and has always been a huge advocate of the Arts.
 As a practicing performer and musician, he believes they are a fantastic means of developing a young person into better learners and highly skilled individuals.

-As well as leading the L4L department, Adam will be seeking various enrichment opportunities for students to be involved in, within the Arts and otherwise, that will promote engagement in Academy life and give students fond memories of their time at West Bromwich Collegiate Academy.
+As well as leading the L4L department, Adam will continue to seek various enrichment opportunities for students to be involved in, within the Arts and otherwise, that will promote engagement in Academy life and give students fond memories of their time at West Bromwich Collegiate Academy.

 Sir Mark was knighted in 2006 for his services to education and technology in the UK.
 Sir Mark has led two schools to be judged Outstanding by Ofsted; in March 2013, Shireland was judged for a third time to be an Outstanding and an “Exceptional” Academy.
 He now leads the Shireland Collegiate Academy Trust as Chief Executive Officer (CEO).

 Sir Mark also works for the DfE as the Education Advisor to the Regional Schools Commissioner for the West Midlands and sits on the board of the Education Endowment Foundation.